Design and characterization of the POKERINO prototype for the POKER/NA64 experiment at CERN: Results

 To minimize the intrinsic momentum spread of the beam, correlated with the beam spatial dimensions, we optimized the H6 configuration by closing the two beam-defining collimators from their nominal $\pm 20$~mm setting to the value of $\pm 5$~mm.
 To identify a clean set of events for the comparison, avoiding biases due to an inaccurate description of the beam shape in Monte Carlo, we exploited the hit position information provided by the two MM detectors, extrapolating the straight trajectory to the calorimeter front face and introducing a 3-$mm$ cut on the distance between the extrapolated hit position and the seed cell centre.
 The same procedure was implemented to the Monte Carlo dataset, in which, for simplicity, we employed the generator-level extrapolated track point, without including the MM detectors resolution effects.

 For each run, we measured the energy deposition in the POKERINO central cell, and we performed a fit to the corresponding distribution with a \texttt{RooFit RooCrystalBall} PDF.
 As an example, Fig.~\ref{fig:POKERINO_E_2024}, left panel, shows the obtained result for the 20-GeV run.
-To measure the systematic uncertainty due to possible long-term effects, two independent runs at 10 GeV/c were collected at different times.
+To assess the systematic uncertainty of the measurements, two independent runs at 10 GeV/c were collected at different times.
 The corresponding seed energy mean values, $\mu_1=(7.074\pm0.013)$~GeV and $\mu_2=(7.013\pm0.014)$~GeV, were found to be different by more than $3\sigma$.
 A systematic uncertainty of $0.6\%$ was therefore assigned to each measured mean value, corresponding to the relative value of the observed difference, subtracted by the statistical uncertainty contribution.
 This estimate is supported by an independent analysis of the spill-by-spill fluctuations of $\mu$, whose standard deviation was found to be of the same order of magnitude.
+We scrutinized the possible origin of this effect by investigating whether it could be attributed to variations in the beam impact position or beam-spot properties between the two runs.
+Although the 3-mm cut on the reconstructed impact point was applied in the analysis to mitigate such effects, we performed an additional cross-check by comparing the total energy deposited in POKERINO for the two measurements, since this observable is less sensitive to small variations in the beam position within the matrix.
+The corresponding total energy mean values were found to be compatible within their uncertainties, indicating that the observed difference in the seed energy is not associated with a change in the overall calorimeter response, but is most likely due to small differences in the beam conditions.

-The obtained mean energy values were then compared from the predictions from Monte Carlo simulations, in which no saturation effects are present.
+The obtained mean energy values were compared from the predictions from Monte Carlo simulations, in which no saturation effects are present.
 Figure~\ref{fig:POKERINO_E_2024}, right panel, reports the result for the POKERINO central cell, for which the largest energy interval was scrutinized.
 The data points show a deviation from linearity, with a clear saturation trend.
 We parameterized this through an exponential function